I'm a recent graduate of

 videography & marketing company in Grand Rapids.

-computer science.
-There, I was the
+At Calvin, I was the

 science & technology

-reporter for Calvin University's student newspaper,
+reporter for their student newspaper,

 the Chimes.
-I was also
+I also did

 My senior project at Calvin involved